 Every Tines customer uses the application for different use-cases.
 As soon as users get their hands on it, they can think of additional Stories and ideas that would benefit other teams like IT, DevOps, HR, etc. However, we've found our customers, especially security teams dealing with critical or sensitive incidents, are sometimes reluctant to invite other teams to the product and ask 'how can I keep my Story private so a new individual I invite can't edit it?' or 'this HR Story contains a lot of very sensitive data... how do I make sure only a few of us can view the events?'
 Teams helps you keep your sensitive Stories private from other members and other teams within your Tines tenant.

 Great!
 So What's new?

-Shortly you'll have the ability to create 'Teams' to manage your stories, credentials and resources within Tines.
-When you log in to Tines you'll see a new menu on the left hand side showing all teams you are a member of.
-You'll be able to create a new team, add and delete members, and you'll have the ability to create folders within Teams to manage your stories more cleanly.
-When you create a team you can add (and invite) other users - so you can now have a Threat Intel team that has stories and members that are completely separate from an Incident Response team that's completely separate from an IT Team in Tines.
-You'll also see 'Drafts' section in the menu.
-This is an area for your personal stories that are private to you.
+Shortly you'll have the ability to create 'Teams' to manage your Stories, credentials, and resources within Tines.
+When you log in to Tines you'll see a new menu on the left-hand side showing all teams you are a member of.
+You'll be able to create a new team, add and delete members, and you'll have the ability to create folders within Teams to manage your Stories more cleanly.
+When you create a team you can add (and invite) other users - so you can now have a Threat Intel team that has Stories and members that are completely separate from an Incident Response team that's completely separate from an IT Team in Tines.
+You'll also see the 'Drafts' section in the menu.
+This is an area for your personal Stories that are private to you.
 Think of it as your own mini-team.
 The credentials and resources that are stored there are private to you and not shared with any teams you are a member of.
 Legacy credentials (the old private credentials) will continue to work in all teams where you are a member, but we're phasing these out - we'll be encouraging you to move them to the appropriate team.